Your welfare, safety and protection are very important to us.

-Our London school is accessible for wheelchair users but our Brighton and Oxford schools are not suitable for clients in wheelchairs or those with serious mobility impairments due to the number of stairs.
+Unfortunately, our schools are currently not suitable for clients in wheelchairs or those with serious mobility impairments due to the number of stairs.

 If you are dyslexic it is very helpful if you can tell us in advance.
 In particular, if you are planning to take an examination we can make special arrangements for you but we need to know in good time.